maniospas/SocialGraphMining/README.md

 String internalStoragePath = app.getApplicationContext().getDir("egonetwork", MODE_PRIVATE); // an internal storage path in Android devices
 ContextualEgoNetwork contextualEgoNetwork = ContextualEgoNetwork.createOrLoad(internalStoragePath, userid, null);
 ```

 The contextual ego network library is used by this module to attach information on the perceived
-social graph structure and can be saved using the command `contextualEgoNetwork.save()`.
+social graph structure and can be saved with the command `contextualEgoNetwork.save()`.
 For a more
-detailed description see the documentation of the library.
-Only a **singleton** ContextualEgoNetwork instance should be created
+detailed description, see the respective documentation Only a **singleton** ContextualEgoNetwork instance should be created
 in an application and it should be shared with any other modules that potentially depend on it.

-Given the contextual ego network instance, we can then set up a switchable miner to be able to alternate between different mining algorithms in runtime (e.g. to change the criteria interaction recommendations are sorted by).
+Given a contextual ego network instance, it is recommended set up a switchable miner, which holds any number of mining algorithms.
+Switchable miners can alternate between held miners at runtime, for example to change the criteria interaction recommendations are sorted by.
+Typically, only a **singleton** switchable miner will be defined per android application.
 Here we will show how to alternate between two types of graph miners: one that re-recommends recent interactions (RepeatAndReplyMiner) and one that uses GNNs to
 recommend interactions (GNNMiner).
 Initializing a switchable miner and adding these two types of miners on it can be done with
 the following code: